AnyLog-co/documentation/mqtt.md

 <pre>
 run streamer
 </pre>
+More information on the Streamer process is available at the [Streamer Process](https://github.com/AnyLog-co/documentation/blob/master/background%20processes.md#streamer-process) section.
 Setting and viewing the thresholds is explained at [Setting and retrieving thresholds for a Streaming Mode](https://github.com/AnyLog-co/documentation/blob/master/adding%20data.md#setting-and-retrieving-thresholds-for-a-streaming-mode).
 By default, the node assigns the value 60 seconds to the time threshold and 10,000 bytes to the volume threshold.

 ***Terminating Clients***
 * To terminate all the MQTT clients use the command: